LuigiBrosNin/UNI/Master first year/Decision making with constraint programming.md

 viewing a problem $P$ from different prospective may result in different models of $P$.
 Each model has the same set of solutions, but has different variables, domains and constraints and different <u>search space size</u>.

 ==N-Queen problem case study==
-MaX_imize the number of queens in a board so that they cannot eat each other
+Maximize the number of queens in a board so that they cannot eat each other
 ![[Pasted image 20241004205551.png]]
 **Alldifferent model**
 Variables